Amateur Photographer verdict

 • Weather resistant

 How time flies.
-It feels like yesterday Nikon entered the full-frame mirrorless market with the Z6 and Z7, but it was actually five years ago.
-Nikon didn’t rest on its laurels, however, and launched both the Z6 II and Z7 II in 2020 as well as the Z5.
+It feels like yesterday Nikon entered the full-frame mirrorless market with the Z6 and Z7, but it is pushing six years ago.
+Nikon didn’t rest on its laurels, however, and launched both the Z6 II and Z7 II in 2020 as well as the Z5 which are some of the best Nikon mirrorless cameras to buy.

 Nikon Z7 II with 24-70mm f/2.8 lens (MT)

-The retro Z fc appeared in the middle of 2021 and in the autumn, the much-anticipated Z9 pro flagship was finally unveiled.
-This model has done great things for the brand’s standing, putting it back up there alongside Canon and Sony.
+The retro Z fc appeared in the middle of 2021 and in the autumn, the much-anticipated Z9 pro flagship was unveiled.
+This model has done great things for the brand’s standing, putting it back alongside Canon and Sony.
 Nikon’s top-end offerings were further bolstered by the Z8.

 The Nikon Z7 II features an identical arrangement of buttons and controls as the Z7

 The Z7 II followed the popular Z7 and became the leading enthusiast model in the Z-series.
 It’s virtually identical in design and tries to address the shortcomings of the original.
-Will it entice those who haven’t already switched to mirrorless to do so and is it worth upgrading to from the Z7?
+Does it entice those who haven’t yet switched to mirrorless to do so, and is it worth upgrading to from the Z7?
 These are questions I intend to answer.

 For resolution, the Z7 II inherits the same 45.7MP back-illuminated full-frame sensor from the Z7.
 This is different from the 24.5MP sensor used in the Z6 and Z6 II in how it does without an anti-aliasing filter.
 With an identical sensor there’s no change to sensitivity range, which can be set between ISO 64-25,600 (expandable to ISO 32-102,400).